Our experts are here to help

 Step-by-Step Guide to Reset a Tripped Breaker

 When your circuit breaker trips, it can be an inconvenience and a cause for concern.
 However, it’s important to remember that tripped circuit breakers are a safety mechanism designed to protect your home from electrical hazards.
-In this step-by-step guide, we’ll walk you through the process of properly resetting a tripped circuit breaker.
+This step-by-step guide will walk you through adequately resetting a tripped circuit breaker.

 Step 1: Locate the Circuit Breaker Panel

-Your circuit breaker panel, also known as the service panel, is usually found in the basement, garage, or utility room.
+Your circuit breaker or service panel is usually found in the basement, garage, or utility room.
 Once your panel is located, open the metal door to access the breakers inside.
 Some breakers may be labelled, which can help you identify the one connected to the affected circuit.

 Step 2: Identify the Tripped Breaker